Once upon a time, my "gardens" were actually just flowers and herbs in pots: dozens of them, all shapes and sizes, crammed full of annuals.

 It marks the beginning of Summer and the Summer Solstice.
 This symbolization of our one of our favourite fruits was reason enough for us to celebrate it too and plant one.

-We have lots of black squirrels in our neighbourhood, so we decided to put the berry plant in a pot high on a table on the deck… indeed, the squirrel came by and managed to break a small branch.
+We have lots of black squirrels in our neighbourhood, so we decided to put the berry plant in a pot high upon a table on the deck… indeed, the squirrel came by and managed to break a small branch.
 Incensed, we placed a large iron blackbird in the pot… Mr. Squirrel did not like the bird and knocked it out of the plant.
 We stubbornly put it back.

 Father’s Day was coming soon and the biggest berry, we decided, would be perfect that Sunday morning for my Most Handsome Son (MHS)….
 We watered it, talked to it and that morning, we went out to fetch the perfect berry for his breakfast… and Mr. Squirrel had taken a bite out of each and every one….
-Including THE ONE for MHS.

 …Next time we will buy our berries at the market.

 Your planters or containers can be even larger than pots on your deck or porch… how about beautiful antique urns?
 Glorious for a more formal garden.
 Indeed, they will be too heavy to move around or to put on most decks, but they make a delightful addition to any garden path or terrace.

 Now that you know what colours you like, the pots you want, how much sun or shade you have, you can choose your flowers.
 Most likely they will be annuals, (perennials need to be planted in the ground) especially in northern climates such as ours (Zone 5) where we have frosts and cold winters… In the Fall, we empty the pots, and store them until Spring.
 In warm climates, they can move indoors or to a more sheltered spot.